 Some of the best dietary patterns for heart health include the Mediterranean diet or DASH diet.
 I hope you find ways to enjoy food with less sodium!

-Jordan Chen, MS, RD, LD is a registered dietitian with the Manhattan Medical Group.
+Jordan Chen, MS, RD, LD is a registered dietitian with Manhattan Nutrition Clinic.